cartrawler/cartrawler.github.io/docs/react native/androidIntegration.md

 # Android Integration
 {: .no_toc }

-To integrate the Android SDK's within your React Native app, please use the following steps.
+To integrate the Android SDK's within your React Native app, open the Android folder inside your React Native project using Android Studio and follow the steps listed below.

 <details open markdown="block">
   <summary>